Depression (mood): Life events

 Adversity in childhood, such as bereavement, neglect, mental abuse, physical abuse, sexual abuse, or unequal parental treatment of siblings, can contribute to depression in adulthood.
 Childhood physical or sexual abuse in particular significantly correlates with the likelihood of experiencing depression over the survivor's lifetime.
-People who have experienced four or more adverse childhood experiences are 3.2 to 4.0 times more likely to suffer from depression.
-Poor housing quality, non-functionality, lack of green spaces, and exposure to noise and air pollution are linked to depressive moods, emphasizing the need for consideration in planning to prevent such outcomes.
+People who have experienced four or more adverse childhood experiences are 3.2 to 4.0 times more likely to have depression.
+Poor housing quality, non-functionality, lack of green spaces, and exposure to air pollution and noise are linked to depressive moods, emphasizing the need for consideration in planning to prevent such outcomes.
 Locality has also been linked to depression and other negative moods.
 The rate of depression among those who reside in large urban areas is shown to be lower than those who do not.
 Likewise, those from smaller towns and rural areas tend to have higher rates of depression, anxiety, and psychological unwellness.

 Studies have consistently shown that physicians have had the highest depression and suicide rates compared to people in many other lines of work—for suicide, 40% higher for male physicians and 130% higher for female physicians.

 Life events and changes that may cause depressed mood includes, but are not limited to, childbirth, menopause, financial difficulties, unemployment, stress (such as from work, education, military service, family, living conditions, marriage, etc.), a medical diagnosis (cancer, HIV, diabetes, etc.), bullying, loss of a loved one, natural disasters, social isolation, rape, relationship troubles, jealousy, separation, or catastrophic injury.
 Similar depressive symptoms are associated with survivor's guilt.
 Adolescents may be especially prone to experiencing a depressed mood following social rejection, peer pressure, or bullying.